alexbenfica/Publish-to-Schedule-WordPress-plugin/readme.txt

 3. This is what you'll see while write your post: the date that post will be automatically schedule, and why!
 To see less information change the related option in the plugin configuration.

 == Changelog ==

+= 4.0.04 =
+* Added a video in the description and a new cover and icon.

+= 4.0.03 =
+* Tested up to WordPress 4.2.2

 = 4.0.02 =
 * Tested up to WordPress 4.0.1